-Cheese platters are quite common, and are composed of slices of eidam, hermelín (camembert) or niva (blue) cheese with a chunk of butter, a dash of paprika, and perhaps a pickle and a basket of rolls or bread.
-Also meat platters are popular – slices of ham or various salamis in addition to, or in place of cheese.
+Cheese platters are quite common and are composed of slices of eidam, hermelín (camembert) or niva (blue) cheese with a chunk of butter, a dash of paprika, and perhaps a pickle and a basket of rolls or bread.
+Also, meat platters are popular – slices of ham or various salamis in addition to or in place of cheese.

 “Utopenec” (Drowned man) — so-called because it consists of soft, strong, spicy sausage filled with onion and spicy paprika, seasoned with pepper and covered or “drowned” in a liquid made from water, vinegar and salt.
 After several days in cold storage, the smoked meat becomes a spicy delicacy.

-Pivní sýr — a little cream is added to dairy cheese and it is whipped up into a froth into which a small amount of fresh garlic is pressed.
+Pivní sýr — a little cream is added to dairy cheese, and it is whipped up into a froth into which a small amount of fresh garlic is pressed.

 Topinka — it is a piece of dark bread fried in salt, garlic and lard or oil.
-It is traditionally served with scrambled eggs, grated cheese, meat mixture, or spicy cheese spread.
+It is traditionally served with scrambled eggs, grated cheese, a meat mixture, or spicy cheese spread.

 Pickled Hermelín — Hermelin is a camembert-type cheese.
 This one has been marinated in oil with onion, garlic, hot peppers and spices.